readysteadypan/rspCFG/README.md

   - Added disclaimer to the stopwatch cfg to show that it is not meant to be used in Season 3.
 - 14th December 2016
   - Updated whitelists.
+- 16th December 2016
+  - Timelimits updated.
+  - Stopwatch is now back to the way it was.